 - Average Hostel Price: €129.50 per night

-When searching for accommodation in Dubrovnik, the best place to book is through Booking.com.
-This is by far the most popular booking website in Croatia where you will find the most properties available, including hotels and private apartments.
+When searching for accommodation in Dubrovnik, the best place to book is through Booking.
+This is by far the most popular booking website in Croatia where you will find the most properties available, including hotels, private apartments, and boutique stays in Dubrovnik.

 Beaches in Dubrovnik